rui-ren/Multi-threading/README.md

 # Multi-threading

-* Multi-threading for booking air tickets
+* This is the project for my Multi-threading project using C++
+  - We use multi-thread processing to book air tickets and avoid deadlock.